 - You can recycle the book (AKA use it for kindling in your bonfire or use it for a paper maché project).

 - The entire book is available for free online (including two extra practice tests not included in the book!)

 - The book doesn't provide you with scoring information for your practice tests; you have to go online to get the information.

-- The book only provides surface level description of each section and doesn’t provide instructional material, so you can’t actually learn skills and content from the book.
-The book does not include any content lessons.
-For example, if you’re struggling with geometry questions, you won’t get any assistance from this book.
-You’d need to seek additional help.
+- The book only provides surface-level descriptions of each section and doesn't offer instructional material, so you can't actually learn skills and content from the book.
+There are no content lessons, so if you're, say, struggling with geometry questions, you won't get any assistance from this book; you'd need to seek additional help.

-- Also, just taking SAT practice tests without a method of learning from your mistakes will not help you improve.
-The book gives no guidance on how to learn from your mistakes nor how to study content.
+- Just taking SAT practice tests without a method of learning from your mistakes will not help you improve.
+The book sadly offers no guidance on how to learn from your mistakes or how to study content.

 How Students Feel About the Official SAT Study Guide 2020